alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

 Explicit Stage Imports Extension
 ================================

+We propose a new extension, ``ExplicitStageImports``, that restricts programs to be level-correct -- i.e. with ``ExplicitStageImports``, a normal import (level 0) cannot be used in a top-level splice (level -1) or within a quote (level 1).

-This proposes a new extension, ``ExplicitStageImports``, which modifies the import syntax so that imports which are only used at compile-time are marked explicitly.
+It modifies the import syntax so that imports which are to be used at the splice or quote level are marked explicitly as so, essentially importing them at a different level that matches the level of their use site.

+In short:

+* The goal -- only allow level correct programs.
+* The mechanism -- control level via imports.

-When the extension is enabled, path-based cross stage persistence is disabled and normal imports /cannot/ be used at compile time (at levels ``< 0``).
+..
+When the extension is enabled, path-based cross stage persistence is disabled
+.. and normal imports /cannot/ be used at compile time (at levels ``< 0``).

 Motivation
 ----------

-The primary goal of this proposal is to distinguish, in the module header, three different ways that imported module imports are used:
+The primary motivation for level-correct programs is for programmers and compilers to be able to distinguish three different ways that imported module imports are used:

 1. Imported modules whose code is executed only at compile time;
 2. Imported modules whose code is executed only at runtime;